ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 ![Access Graylog](images/access_graylog_3.png){.thumbnail}

 For more details about how to use your logs with Logs Data Platform, including:
--	how to setup alerts,
+-	How to setup alerts,
--	view the logs in real time through a WebSocket,
+-	View the logs in real time through a WebSocket,
--	build visualization with OpenSearch Dashboards,
+-	Build visualization with OpenSearch Dashboards,
--	integrate with OpenSearch API
+-	Integrate with OpenSearch API
--	to connect with Grafana
+-	To connect with Grafana

-Refer to following documentation [Logs Data Platform - Visualizing, querying and exploiting your logs]().
+Refer to according documentations on `Manage and Operate` > `Observability` > `Logs Data Platform` > `Visualizing, querying and exploiting your logs` section.

 ### Details of logs generated